Acoustic fingerprint: Attributes

 A robust acoustic fingerprint algorithm must take into account the perceptual characteristics of the audio.
 If two files sound alike to the human ear, their acoustic fingerprints should match, even if their binary (digital) representations are quite different.
-Acoustic fingerprints are not hash functions, which are sensitive to any small changes in the data.
+Acoustic fingerprints are not cryptographic hash functions, which are sensitive to any small changes in the data.
 Acoustic fingerprints are more analogous to human fingerprints, where small variations that are insignificant to the features the fingerprint uses are tolerated.
 One can imagine the case of a smeared human fingerprint impression that can accurately be matched to another fingerprint sample in a reference database; acoustic fingerprints work similarly.

 Perceptual characteristics often exploited by audio fingerprints include average zero crossing rate, estimated tempo, average spectrum, spectral flatness, prominent tones across a set of frequency bands, and bandwidth.

 Most audio compression techniques will make radical changes to the binary encoding of an audio file, without radically affecting the way it is perceived by the human ear.
 A robust acoustic fingerprint will allow a recording to be identified after it has gone through such compression, even if the audio quality has been reduced significantly.
 For use in radio broadcast monitoring, acoustic fingerprints should also be insensitive to analog transmission artifacts.